rahulsolankib/stats-and-ml/README.md

 ## What’s inside

-- `Standard Normal Distribution/` – A study folder dedicated to the standard normal distribution, including an interactive notebook and notes.
+- A study folder dedicated to the Stats and ML concepts, including an interactive notebook and notes.
 - `README.md` – This overview of the repo and its purpose.

 ## Goals